-If a debt collection case is not settled during the course of a lawsuit and the lawsuit results in a money judgment in your favor, and the debtor fails to pay the judgment in full, William R. Wohlsifer, PA can pursue judgment enforcement and execution.
+If a debt collection case is not settled during the course of a lawsuit, the lawsuit results in a money judgment in your favor, and the debtor fails to pay the judgment in full, William R. Wohlsifer, PLLC, can pursue judgment enforcement and execution.
 Typically, the first step is to record the money judgment in the county, or counties where the judgment debtor owns real property or conducts business, to create a lien that can be executed or foreclosed upon in that county.

 – Attachment and levy of personal property

 After a money judgment is obtained, the Florida Rules of Civil Procedure allow for a broad scope of investigation to identify the judgment debtor’s assets to assist the judgment creditor in judgment execution.
 When appropriate and pre-approved by the client, William R. Wohlsifer, PLLC, may conduct comprehensive electronic asset and skip trace searches to locate or identify real property, personal property (vehicles, boats), business ownership, other judgment liens, bank accounts, brokerage accounts and other assets and liabilities of the judgment debtor that may be reached to satisfy your unpaid judgment.